 Wright said she had, indeed, seen media coverage.

 "The allegations were that her uncle and her mother caused her death, isn't that correct?"
 Klein asked.

 "If that's what they're saying, then yes," Wright said.

 "Well that's what you saw, on television, isn't that correct?"
 Klein persisted.

 "That is what I saw on television.
 Yes."

 Sidhu and her husband were attacked as they rode a scooter in a village near Sangrur, Punjab in June 2000.
 According to reports in India, her husband was severely beaten and left for dead.

-Sidhu was kidnapped, and later strangled to death, her body left in a canal.
+Sidhu was kidnapped and later had her throat slit, her body left in a canal.

 Seven men were convicted of the crime in India, but several of those convictions were overturned on appeal.